gbrammer/grizli/grizli-for-dummies.rst

-To accomplish this monumental task, you will need to run the ``auto_script.make_rgb_thumbnails`` function in the ``root/Prep/`` directory and you will need the following files in your ``root/Prep/`` directory for it to work :ref: `create-groups-file`:
+To accomplish this monumental task, you will need to run the ``auto_script.make_rgb_thumbnails`` function in the ``root/Prep/`` directory and you will need the following files in your ``root/Prep/`` directory for it to work:

 -  The necessary4 ``flt.fits``\ [#]_ files in the ``root/Prep/`` directory.
    **If you are not sure about this, please check how you queried the